dqops/dqo/docs/reference/yaml/ConnectionYaml.md

-## SnowflakeParametersSpec
+## ConnectionYaml
-Snowflake connection parameters.
+Connection definition for a data source connection that is covered by data quality checks.